My 10 Point Plan to Address Crime and Public Safety

 Additionally, strictly enforce and punish panhandling on private property without the property owner’s permission to protect residents and businesses from unwanted solicitation.

-Hold Slumlords Accountable for Neglected, Abandoned, or Nuisance Properties
+Hold absent and neglectful landlords accountable for Neglected, Abandoned, or Nuisance Properties.

 Enforce strict penalties and codes to compel property owners to maintain safe and habitable buildings, reducing crime havens and neighborhood blight.